Implications of gauge freedom for nonrelativistic quantum electrodynamics: Gauge freedom and gauge fixing

 The function $\beta(x)$ controls the singularity at ${\bf 0}$, but is unity for $x\gg 1/k_M$.
-The transverse delta-function $\delta^{\rm T}({\bf x})$ is strictly recovered in the limit $k_M\to \infty$.
-More generally, the previous $\alpha$-gauges constitute the $(\alpha,\infty)$ subset of the $(\alpha,k_M)$-gauges.
+The transverse $\delta$-function $\delta^{\rm T}({\bf x})$ is strictly recovered in the limit $k_M\to \infty$.
 In the $(\alpha,k_M)$-gauge the parameter $\alpha$ functions as before while the additional gauge-parameter $k_M$ controls the rate of exponential localisation of what was previously the singular point-like multipolar dipole.
 It is now the case that only for $x\gg 1/k_M$ do we have ${\bf P}_1({\bf x})={\bf 0}$.
-Thus, there are now many ``multipolar-gauges" specified by the gauge vectors $(1,k_M)$, each of which possesses a different degree of exponential dipolar localisation.
+Thus, there are now many ``multipolar gauges" specified by the gauge vectors $(1,k_M)$, each of which possesses a different degree of exponential dipolar localisation.

 The $(\alpha,k_M)$-gauge vector potential is within the EDA